 Easy Rectangular Crochet Shawl Pattern – Video Demonstration

-Note: If you’re using Caron Skinny Cakes yarn or any other yarn that changes colour – pay attention to those colour changes when you start a new skein.
-If you like a symmetrical flow of colour, then make sure you start from the same colour you have just finished with.
+Note: If you’re using Caron Skinny Cakes yarn, or any yarn with colour changes, it’s worth paying attention to how the colours flow when you start a new skein.
+If you like a more symmetrical look, try to begin the new skein with the same colour you just finished with.

-The same goes for the finish of your shawl: if you started with white and would like to finish with white, then make sure to look for that colour change when you get closer to your desired length and plan ahead.
-But of course, you don’t have to!
-As long as you’re happy with the way your shawl looks ๐Ÿ™‚
+The same idea applies to the finish of your shawl.
+If you started with white and would like to end with white too, keep an eye on the colour changes as you get closer to your desired length and plan ahead a little.
+Of course, this part is completely optional.
+As long as you’re happy with how your shawl looks, that’s what matters.

-I hope you enjoyed making your rectangular crochet shawl!
-Let me know in the comments below if you have any questions about the pattern ๐Ÿ™‚
+I hope you enjoyed making your rectangular crochet shawl.
+If you have any questions about the pattern, feel free to leave them in the comments below. 😊

 More Free and Easy Crochet Patterns